What is Product Liability Insurance?

 Product Liability insurance is there to help you from the moment an allegation of negligence relating to your product is made.
 Of course, it is always important to check the limit of cover offered by your policy, as well as any exclusions or geographical limitations.

 Am I liable for the products I manufacture or sell?

-In Australia, if you manufacture or make products available to the public (i.e. sell or give away), you are responsible for ensuring those products are safe; that they comply with product liability laws; and that they meet the relevant mandatory standards set under the Australian Consumer Law (ACL).
+In Australia, if you manufacture or make products available to the public (i.e. sell or give away), you are responsible for ensuring those products are safe; comply with Australian Standards; and that they meet the statutory requirements set out in the Australian Consumer Law (ACL).